akashvshroff/Productivity_Time_Logger/README.md

 - This page allows users to enter data that is logged by choosing their activity, entering a start and end time - both in military format.
 In case of a conflict with data, there is a popup that emerges and informs the user.
 If the users enter a time for an activity that spans more than one cell, the relevant cells are merged.
 All activities are coloured with a distinct colour in the colour_list.
 - In a conflict, all cells are unmerged, the cells are reformatted and the added_sheet is reinitialised with all False values so the act_data can be re-entered with the new correct values.
-- Here is an image of the log sheet after some activities have been inputted:
+- Here is an image of the log sheet after some activities have been inputted, when the day changes, the column where the activities are logged moves one to the right.
+Here, 1st July lies on column C and therefore the data for 2nd July would be displayed on column D, while preserving the logged data for 1st July, thereby allowing side-by-side comparison across days:

     ![alt text](https://github.com/akashvshroff/Productivity_Time_Logger/blob/master/Run_Time_Snapshots/Sheet_w_Data.png)